dev-guys-unisa/ContestCognitiveRobotics2020/README.md

 [efficientdet_d1_coco17_tpu-32](http://download.tensorflow.org/models/object_detection/tf2/20200711/efficientdet_d1_coco17_tpu-32.tar.gz) | 54 | 38.4 | Boxes
 ___

-# Setup workspace
+# Getting Started
 To be able to use this architecture it is necessary to have the Python ```pynaoqi``` libraries available by running some simple commands from the terminal.
 Here are some startup operations to perform, before starting pepper roslaunch.

 #### Python NaoQi Download & Setup
-We get the key and the sdk package from the following links.
+We get the *key* and the *sdk package* from the following links.
 ```shell
 sudo apt-key adv --keyserver 'hkp://keyserver.ubuntu.com:80' --recv-key C1CF6E31E6BADE8868B172B4F42ED6FBAB17C654
 sudo apt install -y ros-melodic-octomap ros-melodic-octomap-msgs ros-melodic-rgbd-launch ros-melodic-camera-info-manager-py
 ```
 Now we can download the libraries needed to connect to Pepper in our workspace.
-So we need to download the Python package for NaoQi and export the necessary paths pointing to it.
+So we need to download the Python package for *NaoQi* and export the necessary paths pointing to it.
 ```shell
 cd ~ # Go to the home directory
 wget https://community-static.aldebaran.com/resources/2.5.10/Python%20SDK/pynaoqi-python2.7-2.5.7.1-linux64.tar.gz